paxdotdev/pax/lab-journal-zb.md

 -
-in service of deep-cloning, consider our APIs for getting nodes: get_rendering_children expects expanded children RepeatExpandedNode represents expanded nodes
+in service of deep-cloning, consider our APIs for getting nodes: get_rendering_children expects expanded children ExpandedNode represents expanded nodes
-Perhaps we should attach computed properties to RepeatExpandedNodes?
+Perhaps we should attach computed properties to ExpandedNodes?
 That's already the right shape of container for these properties.

 Refactoring node management:

-1. compute properties; manage RepeatExpandedNodes and store computed properties
+1. compute properties; manage ExpandedNodes and store computed properties
-2. render: recurse through repeatexpandednodes
+2. render: recurse through ExpandedNodes
-How do we recurse through repeatexpandednodes?
+How do we recurse through ExpandedNodes?
 When we call lifecycle methods e.g. `handle_render`, how do we specify which properties to pass?
-Will it be straightforward to move away from the current way of instantiating RepeatExpandedNodes?
+Will it be straightforward to move away from the current way of instantiating ExpandedNodes?
    Yes, should be straightforward.
 We simply create them in the rendering recursive workhorse; we could straightforwardly shunt this into properties computation.
 Main challenge is figuring out the shape of pointers between instance nodes and ExpandedNodes
-Think through the relationship between RepeatExpandedNodes, dyn RenderNode, and property-related lifecycle methods
+Think through the relationship between ExpandedNodes, dyn RenderNode, and property-related lifecycle methods

 Perhaps we rotate the manifold currently between `instance node` and `repeat expanded node` — `instance node` vs. `properties expanded node` or `properties-render-node`

-We should also reconsider how we store and retrieve RepeatExpandedNodes.
+We should also reconsider how we store and retrieve ExpandedNodes.
 Instead of the current cache, are these nodes findable via `dyn RenderNode` ?
 Do we store them in a separate table and share Rcs?
-Make sure to address recursability (through RepeatExpandedNodes) along the way
+Make sure to address recursability (through ExpandedNodes) along the way

-Consider also how the registry handler + component event handlers route through RepeatExpandedNodes.
+Consider also how the registry handler + component event handlers route through ExpandedNodes.